Top Ten Problems with Sia's Movie Music

 5 Black stereotypes

-The actor Leslie Odom Jr (Famous for playing Aaron Burr in the Musical Hamilton) also sadly played a role in this movie.
-He played a side character named Ebo Odom that was from a village, there are plenty of major cities in Africa, it's strange that many characters that are African are from a village (unless it's during a certain time periods)
+The actor Leslie Odom Jr. (famous for playing Aaron Burr in the musical Hamilton) also sadly played a role in this movie.
+He played a side character named Ebo, who was from a village.
+There are plenty of major cities in Africa.
+It's strange that many characters who are African are from a village (unless it's during certain time periods).

 6 The character Music has no personality or emotions

-Getting straight to the point, Music has no actual character to her, and her whole character just seemed like a stepping stone for Zu and Ebo's characters.
-Being honest I'm not even surprised that Sia couldn't write Music.
+Getting straight to the point, Music has no actual character to her.
+Her whole character just seemed like a stepping stone for Zu and Ebo's characters.
+Honestly, I'm not even surprised that Sia couldn't write Music.
 In an interview, she agreed with the interviewer who said nonverbal autistic people might as well be inanimate objects like a wig.

 7 Sia's lack of research